 Tristán led their contingent through the thickening wood.
-The yawning layers of leaf and thresh compelled them all into a tighter knit.
-Dead crunches underfoot resounded through the near area as they inevitably fanned out again into their smaller groups.
-The night sky bore down upon them, from far above a canopy that already stretched high and away, beyond them and their inane conversations, lives.
+The yawning layers of leaf and thresh compelled them into a tighter knit.
+Dead crunches underfoot resounded the near area as they inevitably fanned out again into smaller groups.
+The night sky bore down, from far above a canopy that already stretched high and away, beyond them and their inane conversations, lives.

 “You guys know this forest is haunted?” said Tristán with a backward look and a slow smile.
 He wore a green turtleneck and a black beret, spritely placed upon his head and mismatched against his sandy blonde hair.
 His eyes were like a hawk’s; his steps sure of their place over the twisting landscape.
 The pair just behind him shook their heads.

 “No,” mentioned Severino, glancing furtively to the surrounding greenery.

 “Of course,” said Thorvald, his eyes rolling.
 He spoke with supposition and not with knowledge.
 He’d heard of no such thing.
 But judging from everything Tristán had said and done leading up to this, there was no surprise at the words.

 The sound of running water from a nearby river, which had invaded the silence of the forest for the last half mile, was suddenly muted and absent.
 This scored their attention closely to the words of their guide.
 He walked with eyes ahead, scouting their traversal.
 But his words were to those behind him, these two and any others in the other groups who might hear nearby.
 They had not come on this trip to hear the guide’s stories, just his warnings, recommendations.
 His guiding and pathing through the wilderness, which had been invaluable leading up to this moment, was their primary focus.
 But they listened nevertheless.
 For now, there was nothing else to do.